twizzler-operating-system/rfcs/text/0000-twizzler-monitor.md

 +-------+     +------+     +-------+
 ```

 A program (which may be a library) links against libstd, which links against twizzler-abi (not shown) and libruntime.
-The runtime library then uses the state object to locate the heap
+The runtime library then uses the state object (one per compartment) to locate the heap
 and handle allocation requests from the standard library.

 ### Isolation options